pace-neutrons/Horace/documentation/add/08_ParallelCluster_Requests.md

   1c) Primary analysis of these images (symmetrization, background subtraction, arithmetic operations)
  2. Modelling and comparison between a model and the experimental results, namely:
   2a) Fitting to simple models (Multifit)
-  2b) Fitting to simple models accounting to resolution effects (Tobyfit) 2c) Simulation of complex models (e.g. SpinW or Castep ) 2d) Comparison and fitting between experiment and complex models accounting for resolution effects.
+  2b) Fitting to simple models accounting for resolution effects (Tobyfit) 2c) Simulation of complex models (e.g. SpinW or Castep ) 2d) Comparison and fitting between experiment and complex models accounting for resolution effects.